Rhode Island School for the Deaf: Track and field

 RISD has a long history in track and field.
 Three of its boy students earned RIIL state titles, and three hold standing ESDAA Boys' Track & Field records.
 The school team has twice finished second in the ESDA Track & Field Championships.

 RISD girls' track & field team has had a number of excellent individual performers.
 Their best finish as a team in ESDAA Track & Field Championships was 3rd place, accomplished seven times.
 RISD has also sent a number of students to the Deaflympics, the Olympic competition for athletes who are deaf and/or hard-of-hearing, in the sport of girls basketball and track and field.

 Other sports

 Past

 In the past RISD offered football to their boys for three seasons during the 1930s, and field hockey and softball to their girls for several seasons during the late 1970s and early 1980s.

 RISD fielded cheerleading teams from 1970 through 2003.
 RISD's cheerleading teams won two NESD championships as well as six ESDAA cheerleading competitions.

-RISD offered varsity teams in soccer, basketball and track and field, and also offered youth (elementary) soccer and basketball.
+RISD offers varsity teams in soccer, basketball, and track & field, as well as youth and middle school soccer and basketball programs.

+RISD also offers Unified Volleyball and Unified Basketball.
+In 2026, RISD’s Unified Basketball team won the Special Olympics Rhode Island Interscholastic League (RIIL) Division VI Championship.

 Present

-Among the activities offered as part of the after-school program are: Academic Bowl, LEGO Robotics, Battle of the Books, intramural, Girl Scouts, the Rochester Institute of Technology Middle School Math Team Competition, yearbook committee, displaying artwork at local art shows, and joining Shakespeare in the City, and JR. NAD.
+Among the activities offered as part of the after-school program are: Academic Bowl, LEGO Robotics, Battle of the Books, Art Club, Student Body Government, Girl Scouts, the Rochester Institute of Technology Middle School Math Team Competition, yearbook committee, displaying artwork at local art shows, and joining Shakespeare in the City and JR. NAD.